mariaprobert/mariaprobert-html-css-mastery/README.md

 By Maria Probert Hermosillo, Intro Coding for Journalists class

-This repo is a class assignment to learn git.
-It is due September 8, 2023.
+This repo is a class assignment to master css.
+It is due September 15, 2023.